Bushido (rapper): 2012–2014: AMYF, "Stress ohne Grund" controversy and Sonny Black

-2015–present: CCN 3, collaboration with Shindy and Black Friday
+2015–present: CCN 3, CLA$$IC and Black Friday

 In mid-January 2015, Bushido released a video via his YouTube channel where he announced the release date of Carlo, Cokxxx, Nutten 3.
 Before the album's release, many speculations and rumors circulated among Bushido's fan community about his collaboration partner for the album.
-The rappers Fler, Eko Fresh, Haftbefehl, and Shindy were rumored to be part of the project, but each artist denied it.
-Fler stated later in a YouTube interview with Nico Hüls, a journalist from hip-hop magazine Backspin, that collaboration would not have worked that time due to personal issues.
+German rappers Fler, Eko Fresh, Haftbefehl, and Shindy were rumored to be part of the project, but each artist denied it.
+Fler later stated in a YouTube interview with Nico Hüls, a journalist from hip-hop magazine Backspin, that he's not involved in the CCN project due to personal issues with Bushido.

+In February 2015, Bushido released CCN 3 as solo album, without any singles or music video promoting it.
+German music producers - and longtime companions - Beatzarre and Djorkaeff produced the album, with some additional production by B-Case and Jeremia Anetor.

-In February 2015, Bushido released CCN 3 as a solo project and ranked No. 1 in the German, Austrian, and Swiss Album charts.
-The album was certified twice gold.
+CCN 3 ranked No. 1 in the German, Austrian, and Swiss Album charts and was certified gold.
+It received mixed reviews by German online music magazines.

-In May 2015, Bushido served as a featured guest on the songs "Kimbo Slice" (also featuring Shindy) and "Best Friends" from the 2nd studio album, Rumble in the Jungle, by Ali Bumaye.
-The three singles "Brot brechen", "G$D", and "CLA$$IC", were released before the album's release as promotion, accompanied by music videos.
+In May 2015, Bushido served as a featured artist on rapper and labelmate Ali Bumaye's 2nd studio album, Rumble in the Jungle.
+The songs were "Kimbo Slice" (which also features Shindy) and "Best Friends".

+As promotion for the collaborative album by Bushido and Shindy, titled CLA$$IC, three singles released prior the release date.
+The singles were "G$D" (released on October 14), "Brot brechen" (released on October 21), and "CLA$$IC" (released on November 4), accompanied by music videos via Bushido's official Youtube channel.

 The track "Rap leben" appeared on the disc of Juice, Issue 132.
-The final music video "Adel" released on the same date as the album.
-In November he released CLA$$IC, the collaboration by Bushido and Shindy, which ranked No. 1 in Germany, Austria, and Switzerland.
-Due to the production and musical style the album was compared to Watch the Throne by Jay-Z and Kanye West.
-Later in November, Bushido was featured in two songs: "Statements" (released as the third single) and "Art of War" in Shindy's third album, DREAMS.
+The fourth and final music video "Adel" released on the same date as the album - only the song's first part.

+On November, released the album on Bushido's label ersguterjunge and Sony Music - with a standart and box-set edition - and ranked No. 1 in Germany, Austria, and Switzerland.

+Due to the production and musical style the album was often compared to Watch the Throne by Jay-Z and Kanye West.

-In June 2017, Bushido's 12th studio album, Black Friday, was released.
+Later in November, Bushido was featured on two songs of Shindy's third album, DREAMS.
+The songs were "Statements" (served as the album's 3rd single) and "Art of War".

+In December 2016, Bushido announced his 12th studio album and the revealed the album's title in March 2017, Black Friday.
+The release date was set for May, but was later delayed to June 2017.

 His next studio album, Mythos, was released in September 2018.
 It featured guest appearances from Akon, Capital Bra and Samra, and debuted at No. 1 in Germany.